jonathas/jonathas.github.io/_posts/2023-11-22-optimizing-data-access-database-indexes.md

 Updating or deleting data in indexed columns requires corresponding updates to the index to maintain accuracy.
 Periodic rebuilding or reorganizing of indexes may be necessary to optimize their performance over time.

-Indexes with high a large number of unique values are more effective in improving query performance.
+Indexes with high selectivity (a large number of unique values) are more effective in improving query performance.

 Composite indexes involve multiple columns, optimizing queries that filter on multiple criteria.